-Step 5: Learn together
+Step 3: Learn together

-Beginning the conversation about finances can be intimidating because many of us don't know all the fancy terminology.
+Beginning the conversation about finances can be intimidating because many of us don't know all the fancy terminology/ hacks.
 The chances are your partner will have room to grow in this area as well.
 This is the perfect opportunity to use this as a way to grow together.
 Make it a point to learn a new financial term or habit in each one of these conversations you have.
-Not only will this help you feel more confident about money matters but you'll also feel more comfortable to have these conversations with your partner.
+Not only will this help you feel more confident about money matters but also, will help you feel more comfortable with your partner to talk about finances.